Farfadeli/Geoprocessing/README.md

 ### <b>Params</b>
 <b>In the command line you can use the belows params :</b>
->--shp

-this flag can be used to define the fact that the data source is a shapefile. you must specify the location of the shapefile.
+`--shp`, this flag can be used to define the fact that the data source is a shapefile. you must specify the location of the shapefile.

->--cut

-with this flag you can cut your shapefile, with this parameter you must put the location of the file with the shapefile to use for cutting.
+`--cut`, with this flag you can cut your shapefile, with this parameter you must put the location of the file with the shapefile to use for cutting.

->--save

-you can use this flag if you want to save your work in a specific directory, otherwise the data will overwrite the old data. specify the folder where you want to save and the name of the file.
+`--save`, you can use this flag if you want to save your work in a specific directory, otherwise the data will overwrite the old data. specify the folder where you want to save and the name of the file.

->--rasterize True

-this flag is used to rasterize a shapefile, this flag don't work without this flag :
+`--rasterize True` this flag is used to rasterize a shapefile, this flag don't work without this flag :
->--col

-this flag is used to define the column to rasterize the shapefile.

-the column must be of numeric type.
+`--col` wich is used to define the column to rasterize the shapefile. the column must be of numeric type.

-You can also use this flag with rasterize :
->--resolution

-this flag take a float value and is used to define the resolution of the final raster.
+You can also use the flag `--resolution` with rasterize, this flag take a float value and is used to define the resolution of the final raster.